CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 The pool's central region reaches a depth of 20 feet.
 The northeast stream measures 3 feet in depth, and the passage's ceiling hovers 2 to 3 feet above the water's surface.
 Characters can wade through the stream effortlessly, reaching area 18.

 Upon examining the pool's depths, an adventurous character stumbles upon the well-preserved skeleton of a mudblood runesmith from ancient Tuntin.
-The wizard met his demise while defending the mines against orc invaders, and his ribcage still clutches several orc arrows.
+The wizard met his demise while defending the mines against ogrekin invaders, and his ribcage still clutches several ogrekin arrows.

 #### Treasure